 Types of Tempo in Music

 The more simple way to explain the different types of tempo in music would be as slow, medium, and fast tempo.
-However, some terms greatly specify each kind of tempo and those are: largo (40–60 bpm), larghetto (60–66 bpm), adagio (66–76 bpm), andante (76–108 bpm), moderato (108–120 bpm), allegro (120–168 bpm), presto (168–200 bpm) and prestissimo (>200 bpm).
+However, some terms greatly specify each kind of tempo and those are largo (40–60 bpm), larghetto (60–66 bpm), adagio (66–76 bpm), andante (76–108 bpm), moderato (108–120 bpm), allegro (120–168 bpm), presto (168–200 bpm) and prestissimo (>200 bpm).

 Largo (40-60 bpm)

 Largo tempo can be translated as “at ease”, and is used when a composer wants the music to sound relaxed.
 It is written in Italian, and it resembles the words largo (to let loose), and larga (broad).
 The symbol for this tempo looks like a dotted quarter note.
-Some examples for this tempo are Kuh Ledesma – Ako Ay Pilipino and Asin – Masdan Mo Ang Kapaligiran.
+Some examples of this tempo are Kuh Ledesma – Ako Ay Pilipino and Asin – Masdan Mo Ang Kapaligiran.

 Larghetto (60-66 bpm)